Christie Downs

 Residential development activity is lower than average in Christie Downs according to AreaSearch's national comparison of local real estate markets

 Christie Downs has recorded approximately 23 residential properties granted approval annually.
-Over the past five financial years, from FY-21 to FY-25117 homes were approved, with an additional 28 approved so far in FY-26.
-On average, these developments have attracted 1.4 new residents per year per dwelling constructed during this period.
+Over the past five financial years, from FY-21 to FY-25117 homes were approved, with an additional 30 approved so far in FY-26.
+On average, about 1.4 new residents per year per dwelling constructed have been recorded over these five financial years.

 Frequently Asked Questions - Development